cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 -   Formatting an unformatted memory stick in Clié devices that run PalmOS 3.x locks up PalmOS.

+-   On PalmOS 5, keyboard input and clipboard and network integration are not currently available.

 # CloudpilotEmu on the web